Gegabyt3/StrategyPattern/README.md

 # StrategyPattern
-This C# program demonstrates the strategy design pattern, which allows for code flexibility and extension.
+This C# program uses the strategy design pattern to utilize various different formats of printing a person's name as a string using injection through an abstract format interface, which allows for code flexibility and extension.